Steps to Apply

 After a student has been accepted for admission, the Financial Aid Office uses UWF’s "cost of attendance" and the EFC to determine your eligibility.

-Award letters are emailed beginning in March for the following academic year.
-You can also check your status through the MyUWF student portal to determine if you have been awarded.
+Review Aid Notification and Review timelines for checking your Financial Aid Status in MyUWF to determine if you have been awarded.
 Your financial aid package may be a combination of scholarships, loans, grants, and Federal Work-Study funds.
 Find out how we determine your award.

-If you are a first-time borrower and your award includes a Federal Direct Loan, you will be required to sign a master promissory note and complete entrance loan counseling prior to disbursement of the loan.
+If you are a first-time borrower and your award includes a Federal Direct Loan, you will be required to sign a master promissory note and complete entrance loan counseling before disbursement of the loan.